 (Even if they seem to make those pretty patterns when you really, really look for them…)

 They’re just little round balls bouncing around inside a draw machine.
 And those balls have no memory.
 They aren’t all polite and considerate, and therefore take it in turns to be drawn!
-They don’t know or care about the ‘law of averages’.
+They don’t know or care about things like the ‘law of averages’.

-Because each set of numbers always has exactly the same chance of being drawn.
+Because mathematically each set of numbers always has exactly the same chance of being drawn.
 And each draw is a single unique event.
 Simple as that.

 Two Things To Note However…